-Intercultural Communication
+ICS 7 Intercultural Communication 4 Units

-(See general education pages for the requirement this course meets.)
-(Not open to students with credit in ICS 7H or SPCH 7 or SPCH 7H.)
+(Not open to students with credit in ICS 7H or COMM 7 or COMM 7H.)

-(Also listed as SPCH 7.
-Students may enroll in either department, but not both,
+(Also listed as COMM 7.
+Students may enroll in either department, but not both, for credit.)

 Study of intercultural communication in domestic and global contexts.
 Examines how differing cultures, languages, and social patterns influence the way members of groups relate among themselves and with members of other ethnic and cultural groups.
 Emphasizes development of interpersonal skills for communicating effectively across cultures and encourages appreciation of diverse cultural voices.